luke-a-rogers/gfdata-compare/README.md

 An RStudio project to compare specific functions on the trials branch.

 - In scope: comparisons on trials branch
-- In scope: comparisons between trials branch and Lindsay DF survey script
+- In scope: check trials branch for DF survey hook comparison columns
 - Out of scope: comparisons between master and trials branches

 ## Findings